 - Project data - including charter info, priority, budget, dates, tasks, dependencies & more

 - Resource data - including skills, rate, cost centers, and working hours (i.e., capacity)

-- Effort Forecasts - Time-phased FTEs or hours, by project and resource, and tIme-phased financials by project and financial item.
+- Assignments (Labor and Financial Forecasts) - Time-phased labor FTEs or hours, by project and resource, and tIme-phased financials by project and financial item.

-To learn more about each of the main centers in ResourceFirstTM, visit the respective sections in this site, where you'll find a wealth of how-to content, instructional videos, best practices, and more.
+To learn more about each of the main areas in ResourceFirst, visit the respective sections in this site, where you'll find a wealth of how-to content, best practices, and more.

-In PDWare, a project portfolio a grouping of projects and a resource portfolio is a grouping of resources.
+In PDWare software, a project portfolio is a grouping of projects, and a resource portfolio is a grouping of resources.
 These groupings are defined in terms of Organizational Breakdown Structure (OBS) "nodes."
 A resource OBS typically represents how resources are organized in the company (usually by a hierarchy of divisions and departments).
 A project OBS node can be similar or can be arranged by some other functional grouping.

 When projects or resources are created, they are created in the desired node and the appropriate level in the structure.

 Each user of ResourceFirst sets their "portfolio" by selecting which project and resource nodes they'd like to filter on, and which date range they would like to view for their data.
-This setting remains set even after they sign off and back on again.
+This setting remains set, even after they sign off and back on again.
 Which nodes a user has access to depends on their rights as set up by your PDWare administrator.

 For more on OBS nodes and how to set them for your session, see the Filters/Get Data section in the ResourceFirst Navigation article.